-The type of establishment providing coverage (TYPEFLAG) is on the record.
-This variable is the source for types of establishments providing employer-based and non-employer-based, private coverage.
-In this file, TYPEFLAG includes the answers to HX200, HX300, and HP40.
-TYPEFLAG reflects the type of establishment when the establishment was first reported, but it is not necessarily updated.
-For example, users must link to the Jobs file to obtain information on employees who left their job since the interview in which the employer was first reported (see Section 3.6).
-For employment-based coverage through both an employer and a union (such as insurance through a labor-management committee), for most cases, only the coverage record through the employer establishment is retained.
-These cases are identifiable through the PROVDINS variable on the Jobs File.
-In some cases, the union and employer may provide different types of coverage.
-It is important for researchers to review coverage type variables - HOSPINSX, MSUPINSX, PMEDINS, DENTLINS, VISIONIN, and COBRA - to determine which establishment would be most helpful in answering analytic questions.
-Users should note that as of Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3, in cases where more than one source is reported for employer-based coverage, the Employment section of CAPI requires that a primary source be identified.
+TYPEFLAG_M23 reflects the type of establishment when the establishment was first reported, but it is not necessarily updated.
+For example, analysts must link to the Jobs file to obtain information on employees who left their job since the interview in which the employer was first reported (see Section 3.6).
+For employment-based coverage through both an employer and a union (such as insurance through a labor-management committee), analysts should note that as of Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3, in cases where more than one source is reported for employer-based coverage, the Employment section of CAPI requires that a primary source be identified.
 That is, if the respondent indicates both the employer/business and the union provide insurance at EM710, they are now required to identify the primary source of health insurance: either the employer/business or the union, but not both.
-If users wish to identify the jobholders reporting coverage through both establishments, they can refer to the variable EmplUnionProv in HC-227 JOBS File.
-EmplUnionProv will show that the current coverage was selected as the primary source of health insurance (i.e. EmplUnionProv in (3,4)).
+If analysts wish to identify the jobholders reporting coverage through both establishments, they can refer to the variable EmplUnionProv in HC 237 Jobs PUF.
+EmplUnionProv will show that the current coverage was selected as the primary source of health insurance [i.e. EmplUnionProv in (3,4)].